Astroth1984/Uptime-Monitor-RESTful-API/README.md

     debugger;
 ````

+Note that if we run the file using `node index-debug.js` it will throw an error and kill the process, because ` exampleDebuggingProblem.init();` uses an undefined variable.
+So to debugge the file line by line we run instead : `node inspect index-debug.js`

 ## Admin CLI

 Is a back-office Command Line Interface,developped using event-handling-paradigm that allows admin to execute commands in the _Shell_ to view/edit all the data in the system.
 We have defined multiple commands for the admin to use, and administrate the application.